Acly/krita-ai-diffusion/doc/common-issues.md

   * With Krita and the plugin running, go to http://127.0.0.1:8188 in your browser and "Queue Prompt".
   * If performance is bad there, the problem is not related to the Krita plugin.

+### macOS: No images received from remote ComfyUI server

+If you are connecting to a remote server like a different machine you own, or a cloud service like runpod.ai, and run into the situation where
+**images appear to be generated but don't show up**: this might be related to SSL certificates on macOS.
+See [this issue](https://github.com/Acly/krita-ai-diffusion/issues/74#issuecomment-1819993842) for solutions.

 ## Custom ComfyUI